 There is little that can go wrong with the septic tank itself; it may suffer structural damage, or begin to deteriorate over time but the majority of problems with septic tanks occur with the plumbing and the soakaway system.

-Unfortunately all septic tanks and soakaway systems will eventually have problems.
+All septic tanks and soakaway systems will eventually have problems.

 The most common problem with a septic tank is the most common problem with any plumbing or drainage system: a blockage.
 A blockage in the pipe between your home and the septic tank can usually be cleared fairly easily with plumbing equipment.
 Sometimes you may find that a blockage is caused by tree roots entering drainage pipes.
 This can be harder to clear, but a professional will know the best way to go about resolving the issue.